Pkshields/PaulShields.dev/README.md

 This is simply the source and GitHub Pages repo for my portfolio website, [PaulShields.dev](https://paulshields.dev).

+For the repository containing the hosted version of the site, check [here](https://github.com/Pkshields/pkshields.github.io).

 ## Development

 #### Run local server